Introduction to Music Education

 The Music Education Program at Shorter University has a long history of training excellent teachers of music.
 In fact, some of the finest public school music teachers in the Southeast proudly claim Shorter as their alma mater.

 But what can YOU do with a Bachelor of Music in Music Education degree?
-Graduates of our BMME program are well trained to pass the state certification test and apply for music teaching positions.
+Graduates of our Bachelor of Music in Music Education program are well trained to pass the state certification test and apply for music teaching positions.
 But that’s not all.
-With this degree from Shorter University, you will also have the skills to pursue graduate work in music performance, music therapy, or music academics (theory, history, or composition).
+With this degree from Shorter University, you can also pursue graduate work in music education or other areas of music studies.

 And in addition to jobs in music teaching, you will also be in position to apply for jobs in arts management, music business, private teaching, and many others.
 This degree not only prepares you musically and professionally for jobs in music and teaching, but you develop in the areas of creativity, self-motivation, self-discipline, skills which will help you be successful in whatever you choose to do.

-The BMME degree at Shorter University is the perfect choice for any one who wants to develop their music potential and stay as flexible as possible regarding future career choices.
-The music education programs keeps many job possibilities open, without closing any options.
+The Bachelor of Music in Music Education degree at Shorter University is the perfect choice for anyone who wants to develop their music potential and stay as flexible as possible regarding future career choices.
+The music education program keeps many job possibilities open, without closing any options.
 At Shorter University, music education majors receive the same intensive training, from the same professors, as performance majors.
-Because of the winning combination of excellent musical training and job flexibility, the music education major should be considered the degree of choice for most music students.
+Because of the winning combination of excellent musical training and job flexibility, the music education major could be considered the degree of choice for most music students.

 Shorter’s Music Education Program not only has a long history, but also a long tradition of excellence.
 A degree from Shorter University carries value to school administrators who have come to associate our college with outstanding teachers.
 For that reason, our job placement rate for our graduates who decide to pursue a public school teaching job is nearly 100%.